hhourston/ios_profile_data_visualization/README.md

 \
 The depth, range, and gradient checks are taken from the NCEI WOA18.
 \
+The monthly sampling frequency plot code was based off of https://github.com/cyborgsphinx/ios-inlets.
+\
 The steps to plot oxygen data on select density surfaces are taken from Crawford and Peña (2016).